jordancox/train-widget/README.md

 # Italian Train Widget for iOS Scriptable

 A smart commuter widget for Italian trains that automatically switches between morning and evening directions based on time of day.
 Built specifically for the Roma Tuscolana ↔ Muratella route using FL1 line data.
+Built with Claude Sonnet 4.

 ## Features